-1. Name of Property Historic Name: United States Post Office and Court House Other name/site number: Name of related multiple property listing: NA 2.
-Location Street & number: 424 South Kansas Avenue City or town: Topeka State: Kansas Count Not for publication: □ Vicinity: □ ty: Shawnee 3.
-State/Federal Agency Certification As the designated authority under the National Historic Preservation Act, as amended, I nomination I request for determination of eligibility meets the documentation stan-Register of Historic Places and meets the procedural and professional requirements seproperty I meets I does not meet the National Register criteria. dards for registering properties in the National I recommend that this property be considered significant at the following levels of signi ☐ national ☐ statewide ☑ local ficance: Applicable National Register Criteria: ■ A □ B ■ C □ D Signature of certifying official / Title UNITED STATES POSTAL SERVICE State or Federal agency / bureau or Tribal Government 1-15-15 Date In my opinion, the property meets does not meet the National Register criteria.
-Signature of commenting or other official Kansas State Historia Preservation Office State or Federal agency / bureau or Tribal Government 1-9-15 Date 4.
-National Park Service Certification I hereby certify that the property is: entered in the National Register determined eligible for the National Register determined not eligible for the National Register removed from the National Register other explain: 3.3.15 Signature of the Keeper Date of Action
+1. Name of Property A COLOR OF THE COL Historic Name: United States Post Office and Court House Other name/site number: Name of related multiple property listing: NA 2.
+Location Street & number: 424 South Kansas Avenue City or town: Topeka State: Kansas Co Not for publication: □ Vicinity: □ ounty: Shawnee 3.
+State/Federal Agency Certification As the designated authority under the National Historic Preservation Act, as amend nomination request for determination of eligibility meets the documentation segister of Historic Places and meets the procedural and professional requirement property meets does not meet the National Register criteria. standards for registering properties in the National I recommend that this property be considered significant at the following levels of s ☐ national ☐ statewide ☑ local ignificance: Applicable National Register Criteria: ■ A □ B ■ C □ D Signature of certifying official / Title UNITED STATES POSTAL SERVICE State or Federal agency / bureau or Tribal Government 1-15-15 Date In my opinion, the property meets does not meet the National Register crite Show DSHO Signature of commenting or other official Kansas State Historic Preservation Office State or Federal agency / bureau or Tribal Government 1-9-15 Date 4.
+National Park Service Certification I hereby certify that the property is: ✓ entered in the National Register removed from the National Register other explain: Deal 3.3.15 Signature of the Keeper Date of Action